tannerduve/zxLean/ZxCalculus/SingleQubit/README.md

 At a high level, this directory shows that the syntactic rewrite system for single-qubit ZX diagrams is sound with respect to the usual matrix semantics of qubit quantum mechanics.
-Together with the completeness result of Backens [`Backens 2014`](https://www.cs.ox.ac.uk/people/miriam.backens/Clifford_T.pdf), this places the formalisation within the broader story of the Clifford+T ZX-calculus as a robust reasoning system for single-qubit quantum circuits.
+Currently in progress is the completeness result of Backens [`Backens 2014`](https://www.cs.ox.ac.uk/people/miriam.backens/Clifford_T.pdf), and with this formalization we aim to present Clifford+T ZX-calculus as a robust reasoning system for single-qubit quantum circuits.

 ### Progress towards Backens' completeness theorem

-The end goal for this directory is to formalise the entirety of Backens' single-qubit Clifford+T result, including:
+The end goal for this directory is to formalize the entirety of Backens' single-qubit Clifford+T result, including:

 - a **normal form** for single-qubit Clifford+T diagrams; and